adaltas/node-nikita/src/java/keystore_add.coffee.md

 ## Options

 * `name` (string)
   Name of the certificate, required if a certificate is provided.
 * `caname` (string)
   Name of the certificate authority (CA), required.
 * `cacert` (string)
   Path to the certificate authority (CA), required.
+* `local` (boolean)
+  treat the source file (key, cert or cacert) as a local file present on the host, only apply with remote actions over SSH, default is "false".
 * `openssl` (string)
   Path to OpenSSl command line tool, default to "openssl".
 * `parent` (boolean|object)
   Create parent directory with provided options if an object or default system options if "true".
 * `storepass` (string)
   Password to manage the keystore.

 ## Callback parameters

 * `err` (object|null)
   Error object if any.
 * `status` (boolean)
   Indicates if the certificated was inserted.

 ## CA Cert Chains